AnthonyMastrean/anthonymastrean.github.com/source/_posts/2015-06-10-a-project-management-revelation.markdown

 published: true
 ---

-A short description of this post might be...

-> "The revelation of the developer Paul: the things which were revealed to him when he attended the status meetings and heard unspeakable words."

 The developer in this story had been attending status meetings.
-These were good meetings, they were early attempts at transparency and cross-functional communication.
+These were good meetings, they were attempts at transparency and cross-functional communication.
 They were snappy and there was always time for questions.

 For weeks, the project management team had been presenting the general status of the many releases that were in various stages of the software development lifecycle.
 Yes, there were released versions in support, receiving patches and hotfixes, versions in active development, and versions being planned and experimented on for future release.